When assessing whether or not to run your piece or someone else’s, editors question:

 Regarding scholars: Scholars have a reputation for being slow to respond to timely issues, but once you’re seen as a trusted and reliable source, editors may call you to solicit a piece in advance of an upcoming event or expected decision.
 Real world experience is also seen as good complement to research, so look for ways to cite on the ground examples.

-Informed Opinions Mentor Editor, and Deputy Editorial Pages Editor of the Ottawa Citizen, Kate Heartfield offers insight into what she looks for in a submission:
+Longtime Informed Opinions’ supporter and (now former) Op Ed Pages Editor of the Ottawa Citizen, Kate Heartfield offers insight into what editors look for in a submission:

 (Video by Informed Opinions volunteer Stephanie El-Nahoum)